Universal Plug and Play: Authentication

 The UPnP protocol, by default, does not implement any authentication, so UPnP device implementations must implement the additional Device Protection service, or implement the Device Security Service.
 There also exists a non-standard solution called UPnP-UP (Universal Plug and Play - User Profile) which proposes an extension to allow user authentication and authorization mechanisms for UPnP devices and applications.
 Many UPnP device implementations lack authentication mechanisms, and by default assume local systems and their users are completely trustworthy.

 When the authentication mechanisms are not implemented, routers and firewalls running the UPnP IGD protocol are vulnerable to attack.
-For example, Adobe Flash programs running outside the sandbox of the browser (e.g. this requires specific version of Adobe Flash with acknowledged security issues) are capable of generating a specific type of HTTP request which allows a router implementing the UPnP IGD protocol to be controlled by a malicious web site when someone with a UPnP-enabled router simply visits that web site.
-This only applies to the "firewall-hole-punching"-feature of UPnP; it does not apply when the IGD does not support UPnP or UPnP has been disabled on the IGD.
-Also, not all routers can have such things as DNS server settings altered by UPnP because much of the specification (including LAN Host Configuration) is optional for UPnP enabled routers.
+For example, Adobe Flash programs running outside the sandbox of the browser (e.g. this requires specific version of Adobe Flash with acknowledged security issues) are capable of generating a specific type of HTTP request which allows a router implementing the UPnP IGD protocol to be controlled by a malicious web site when someone with a UPnP-enabled router visits that web site.
+This only applies to the "firewall-hole-punching"-feature of UPnP; it does not apply when the router/firewall does not support UPnP IGD or has been disabled on the router.
+Also, not all routers can have such things as DNS server settings altered by UPnP because much of the specification (including LAN Host Configuration) is optional for UPnP-enabled routers.
 As a result, some UPnP devices ship with UPnP turned off by default as a security measure.

 Access from the Internet

 In 2011, researcher Daniel Garcia developed a tool designed to exploit a flaw in some UPnP IGD device stacks that allow UPnP requests from the Internet.
 The tool was made public at DEFCON 19 and allows portmapping requests to external IP addresses from the device and internal IP addresses behind the NAT.
 The problem is widely propagated around the world, with scans showing millions of vulnerable devices at a time.

 In January 2013, the security company Rapid7 in Boston reported on a six-month research programme.
-A team scanned for signals from UPnP-enabled devices announcing their availability for internet connection.
-Some 6900 network-aware products from 1500 companies at 81 million IP-addresses responded to their requests.
+A team scanned for signals from UPnP-enabled devices that announced their availability for an internet connection.
+Some 6900 network-aware products from 1500 companies at 81 million IP addresses responded to their requests.
 80% of the devices are home routers; others include printers, webcams and surveillance cameras.
-Using the UPnP-protocol, many of those devices can be accessed and/or manipulated.
+Using the UPnP protocol, many of those devices can be accessed and/or manipulated.

 In February 2013, the UPnP forum responded in a press release by recommending more recent versions of the used UPnP stacks, and by improving the certification program to include checks to avoid further such issues.